Retaining Lapsed Users and Building a Daily Habit Loop

 Why it works:

-I conducted a pseudo-card sort activity to evaluate stakeholder priorities regarding feature surfacing.
+I conducted a card sort activity to evaluate stakeholder priorities regarding feature surfacing.

 Research showed the first session sets the tone—players overwhelmed early were more likely to churn.